sachin-shivakumar/sachin-shivakumar.github.io/_pages/publications.md

 > ### Research Statement:
 >
-> I work on developing convex optimization based computational methods and tools for analysis and control of dynamical systems.
-Recently, I have also stated to explore ways of integrating machine learning (non-convex) methods in control theory to potentially solve problems that cannot be solved using traditional convex optimization methods.
+>My research focuses on developing convex optimization-based computational methods and tools for analyzing and controlling dynamical systems.
+I have recently started exploring ways of integrating machine learning (non-convex) methods in control theory to potentially solve problems that cannot be solved using traditional convex optimization methods.
 >

 {% if author.googlescholar %}